Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### APLICATION HEALTH (APP)

-This query purpuse is to measure your aplication backend health.
+This query purpose is to measure your aplication backend health.

 SELECT filter(apdex(duration, t:0.028), WHERE 1=1) as apdex, filter( max(duration), WHERE 1=1) as response,filter(percentage(count(*), WHERE error is true), WHERE 1=1) as error from Transaction WHERE appName='QS'